-Five other courses – At least 1 Course from List A and B below must be included.
-To view List A and List B courses click here.
+Five other courses – At least one (1) Course from List A and B, must be included.

-Where students choose to study less than four (4) ATAR Courses in Year 12 then they must choose to complete a Certificate II (National Training Qualification Framework) by the end of Year 12.
+Where students choose to study less than four (4) ATAR Courses in Year 12 they are encouraged to select a Certificate II (National Training Qualification Framework).

-Students intending to apply for courses at TAFE after they complete Senior School may be required to demonstrate competency in literacy and numeracy (TAFE Literacy and Numeracy requirements).
+Students intending to apply for courses at TAFE at the completion of Year 12 may be required to demonstrate competency in literacy and numeracy.
 For entry into competitive courses, points for entry into various TAFE courses are awarded according to the grades received in each of the WACE courses studied.

 All students will undertake career development in Year 10.
 Information collected and plans developed during this process should be used to guide the selection of Courses.

 Talk to people that you know to find out about careers and Senior School courses.
-Talk to:
+Consider discussing these with: